Oracle visited my campus for Server Technology Role recently. The selection process involved a total of 4 rounds. 1 Written + 3 Interview Rounds.

 • If we define a function with the same name and the same number of parameters in the derived class as in the base class(function is a virtual function in the base class) but we change the type of parameter, will it still be method overriding?

 • What will happen if we call a derived class function(overridden) through a base class object?

-*It was a tricky question but I was lucky to try it out just one night before the interview hence I knew that the answer was: error message because method overriding can only be done by calling the method through a pointer of base class. * • Write a program to reverse a string.
+*It was a tricky question but I was lucky to try it out just one night before the interview hence I knew that the answer was: an error message because method overriding can only be done by calling the method through a pointer of the base class. * • Write a program to reverse a string.

-• Have you worked on full stack development?
+• Have you worked on full-stack development?

 I explained a full-stack web application I made in my B.Tech.
 He was satisfied with my explanation.

 This was the end of Round 1.
 I was confident enough that I will make it to the second round.

 Interview Round 2:

 • Why is there a gap of 1 year between your B.tech and Mtech.?

 I took a drop of one year to prepare for the GATE Exam hence I explained to him the reason for the gap.